N-Wouda/ALNS/paper/paper.md

 - Diagnostic statistics collection and plotting methods that can be accessed after solving.

 The package can easily be installed through `pip`, and our detailed documentation is available [here](https://alns.readthedocs.io/).
-The documentation also explains how to implement several other single-trajectory neighbourhood search algorithms using `alns`.
+To get started using `alns`, a user must provide:

+- A solution state for your problem that implements an `objective()` function.
+- An initial solution using this solution state.
+- One or more destroy and repair operators tailored to your problem.

+We provide a [quickstart template](https://alns.readthedocs.io/en/latest/setup/template.html) in our documentation, where these elements are listed as 'TODO'.
-Further, the documentation provides several complete implementations of ALNS metaheuristics solving instances of the travelling salesman problem, capacitated vehicle routing problem, cutting stock problem, permutation flow shop problem, and the resource-constrained project scheduling problem.
+The documentation also provides several complete implementations of ALNS metaheuristics solving instances of the travelling salesman problem, capacitated vehicle routing problem, cutting stock problem, permutation flow shop problem, and the resource-constrained project scheduling problem.
 These implementations will help users quickly get started solving their own problems using `alns`.

-# A short example

-TODO

 # References